helensz98/Interactive-Lab-Hub/Lab 4/README.md

 **a.
 Document the design for your paper display.** (e.g. if you had to make it again from scratch, what information would you need?).
 Include interim iterations (or at least tell us about them).

 Inspiration: I finished watching the Queen's Gambit one afternoon and was all ready to buy a chessborad.
 Then a thought hit me: what if I make a chess game out of raspberry pi!
 Such a brilliant idea!
-Help me save money too.
 So how should I start?

 ...